ParisNeo/lollms-webui/docs/dev/server_endpoints.md

 ##  TODO Endpoints:

-Here we list needed endpoints on th ebackend to make UI work as expected.
+Here we list needed endpoints on th ebinding to make UI work as expected.

 # Socketio endpoints